ServiceStackApps/typescript-server-events/README.md

 }
 ```

-In addition to 100% code reuse, we also surprisingly benefit from the original TypeScript definitions even in
+In addition to 100% code reuse, we surprisingly also benefit from the original TypeScript definitions even in
 plain JavaScript thanks to
 [VS Code's Salsa Engine](https://github.com/Microsoft/TypeScript-wiki/blob/master/JavaScript-Language-Service-in-Visual-Studio.md)
-which provides the Language Services for both TypeScript and JavaScript source files, so even though there
+which provides the Language Services for both TypeScript and JavaScript source files in VS Code, so even
-are no Type annotations in JavaScript it's still able to provide rich intelli-sense from the original
+though there are no Type annotations in JavaScript it's still able to provide rich intelli-sense from the
-`dtos.ts` TypeScript sources:
+original `dtos.ts` TypeScript sources:

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/typescript-serverevents/js-intellisense.png)

-`Ctrl+Click` on the Request DTO Type also works where it will navigate to the Type definition in `dtos.ts`
-despite none of the properties existing in the compiled
+`Ctrl+Click` on the Request DTO Type even navigates to the Type definition in `dtos.ts` despite none of the properties existing in the compiled
 [dtos.js](https://github.com/ServiceStackApps/typescript-server-events/blob/master/reactnative/dtos.js)
-that are used at runtime.
+that's used at runtime.

 ### React Native Layout

 Whilst the handler implementations differ slightly, the React Native UI needed to be completely rewritten
-which now uses JSX Mobile Widgets instead of HTML/CSS which is now rendered with React-style instead of
+which now uses JSX Mobile Widgets instead of HTML/CSS that's now rendered in React-style instead of
-jQuery-style UI binding where the entire UI needs to be rendered in our `App` component `render()` method.
+jQuery-style UI binding where the entire UI is rendered in the `App` Component `render()` method.

 Luckily React makes this both easy and highly functional, enabling the full power JavaScript's latest ES6/7
 language features to create our View and seamlessly bind our Apps logic: